sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-05-14T09:36:12.000Z**

-\#POWERALERT1
+**2023-05-18T10:25:39.000Z**

+\#PowerAlert1

-Stage 6 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Monday.
-Thereafter, Stage 4 and 6 will be implemented during the week
+Stage 5 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Friday.
+Thereafter, various stages of loadshedding will be implemented over the weekend.